What shell am I using?

 echo $SHELL

-This command works across all unix platforms, whether it’s Mac OS X, Linux, or whatever.
-The command will report back something like:
+This command works across all unix platforms, whether it’s Mac OS X, Linux, FreeBSD, or whatever, and it’s always reported back the same.

-For the vast majority of Mac OS X users, you will be using the Bash shell by default.
-You can set it to another shell you want rather easily by changing the preferences inside the Mac Terminal.
+terminal For the vast majority of Mac OS X users, you will be using the Bash shell by default, which is both the standard in all recent versions of OS X and also one of the easier to use shells out there.
+You can set it to another shell you want rather easily by changing the preferences inside the Mac Terminal, or by using “export $SHELL=” and adjusting it the old fashioned way.

 Related articles:

-Posted by: David Mendez in Ask OS X Daily, Command Line
+Posted by: David Mendez in Ask OS X Daily, Command Line, Mac OS

 » Comments RSS Feed